Murder of Peggy Hettrick: Dr. Richard Hammond

 In 1995, seven years after the murder and two years before the retention of experts for the Masters's trial, Dr. Richard Hammond, an eye surgeon, was arrested for secretly filming women's genitalia, including that of his own female family members, through fake ventilation grates in his downstairs bathroom.
 The cameras were positioned to allow for detailed, closeup viewing of the women's genitals while sitting on the toilet.
 Investigators also found that Hammond kept thousands of dollars' worth of pornography hidden in a locked office and in a storage shed in town, indicating an obsession with female genitalia.
 As a surgeon, Hammond had the skill and equipment to perform the precision mutilation found on Hettrick's body.
 In 1987, Hammond's bedroom window overlooked the location where Hettrick's body was discovered, and he was home the morning after the murder, despite his usually scheduled surgeries on that day of the week.
-Hammond committed suicide in March 1995, several days after his arrest.
+Hammond committed suicide in March 1995, several days after his arrest for the secret filming of the females.
 The police were called to a La Quinta Motor Inn in north Denver.
 There, they found Hammond dead, an IV needle containing cyanide residue sticking out of his thigh.
 "My death should satisfy the media's thirst for blood," he wrote in the suicide note.

 Though investigators noted a possible link between Hammond and the Hettrick murder, no follow up investigation was done.
 Broderick ordered evidence in the Hammond case destroyed before it could be examined for any link with Hettrick based upon the premise that he had committed suicide and there was no criminal investigation that would begin.
 The arrest of Dr. Hammond, and his subsequent suicide, was information withheld from Dr. Meloy and the other experts, and the FBI was not informed of this case by Larimer County to reconsider their profiling of Mr. Masters from 1987.

 Matthew Zoellner

 The DNA testing that led to the 2008 overturning of Masters's conviction also implicated Hettrick's sometime boyfriend, Matt Zoellner, a young used car salesman, who testified at Masters's trial.
 Zoellner was initially a suspect in 1987, but was quickly ruled out.
-Officials plan to renew the investigation.
+Officials in 2008 said they planned to renew the investigation.